Mark-MDO47/expts_grove_vision_ai_v2/expt_01a_Analog/README.md

 - http://ww1.microchip.com/downloads/en/DeviceDoc/60001507E.pdf

 Because the Skull Project eyes are pretty busy just displaying the eyes, I don't want to interrupt them at random times with an I2C or UART message.
 Thus I plan to output the position information on two ESP32-C3 Analog channels, and the SAMD51 in the eyes can sample the information at any convenient time that doesn't interrupt its processing.
+- Note - user_loop() is called (according to code comments) during an 'SPI "quiet time"' so 'it's OK to do I2C or other communication'.
+However, I am a belt-and-suspenders sort of person (I call it software robustness) so I take that comment with a grain of salt. ... and look at some scars from previous projects and feel smug.
+- Plus I have used I2C and UART for micro-to-micro communication and will enjoy trying analog.

 ## Low-Pass Filter for ESP32-C3 PWM Analog
 [Top](#readme-\--analog-communication "Top")<br>

 ### ESP32-C3 does not have Analog Outputs
 [Top](#readme-\--analog-communication "Top")<br>
 Surprise (to me) - The ESP32-C3 has only one analog output.
-It uses PWM to approximate analog outputs.
+It uses PWM to approximate analog subsequent pin outputs.
 - I realized I was looking at the Analog-to-Digital capabilities (ADC for analog input) instead of the Digital-to-Analog capabilities.
 The XIAO ESP32-C3 only has D10 with DAC.
 - I want to communicate X and Y position on two separate analog outputs from the XIAO ESP32-C3 but it only has one actual DAC output pin (D10).
 - I will use the ESP32 LEDC library for analog output; that way I can use the same code for both analog outputs.
 I need to implement filtering on the analog outputs so the SAMD51 can do reliable sensing.